eash123-glitch/duplicate_question_pair_detection/README.md

 3. **Embedding with GloVe**
    - **GloVe (Global Vectors for Word Representation)** embeddings are used to represent each word as a dense vector in a high-dimensional space.
    - Pre-trained GloVe vectors (e.g., `300d`) are loaded, and the vocabulary indices are mapped to their corresponding GloVe embeddings.
 This results in fixed-size embeddings for each question.
+   - Glove embeddings can be downloaded by executing following command:
+     ```bash
+     pip install gdown
+     gdown --id 16uAbJ0bgq3mXo64bpYWhMqmLJnNg33nUGLvEmzsSeGM -O output.txt
+     ```

 4. **Tensor Preparation**
    - Question pairs are represented as two tensors (one for each question) of equal size.